ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 }
 ```

-There is a special case of the math library trigonometry and transcendental functions (like `sin`, `cos`, `exp`, etc).
+There is a special case with the math library trigonometry and transcendental functions (like `sin`, `cos`, `exp`, etc).
 There is work underway to enable these functions to be autovectorized, as the compiler will use their vectorized counterparts in the `mathvec` library (`libmvec`).

 The loop below is *already autovectorized* in current gcc trunk for Arm (note you have to add `-Ofast` to the compilation flags to enable autovectorization):